 - Summer break: 1 June – 1 September 2021

 As well as the standard school holidays in Russia, there are a number of additional public holiday dates when most schools will be shut.
 These include Fatherland Day (23 February), International Women’s Day (8 March), Russia Day (12 June), and Unity Day (4 November).
 See our guide to public holidays in Russia for information on key dates to look out for.

 Most schools also have their own timetable of dates when there will be no school due to things such as staff training, pupil book days, or regional holidays.
 Consult your child’s school for a full list of these dates.
 Many schools also publish a full calendar on their website.
 International schools that publish online calendars include:

 - CIS Russia International School

 If you are working during the school holidays, you may need to make childcare arrangements.
 There are public and private kindergartens in Russia, some of which take children up until the age of 7–8.
 Public provision has declined since the end of the Soviet era and there tends to be more facilities in the busier cities.
 Check with your regional authority (oblast in Russian) or see our guide to childcare in Russia for details.
 Holiday and recreational programs for children and teenagers run in many areas.
 You can find information and search for local programs in your area from the Ministry of Education and Science.

-There is also a variety of summer camps and seasonal activities for all ages run by private organisations in Russia.
-Costs and availability for these varies.
+There is also a variety of summer camps and seasonal activities for all ages run by private organizations in Russia.
+Costs and availability for these vary.
 You can search for programs on Russian sites such as My Camp and Best Camp.
 There is also EuroClub which runs camps in each of the school holidays in the Moscow region.
 Some of the international schools run their own holiday provision for pupils so it’s worth asking for details.

-For other options such as childminders, au pairs and babysitters, see our guide to childcare in Russia.
+For other options such as childminders, au pairs, and babysitters, see our guide to childcare in Russia.